Last Updated on by Mitch Rezman

 Sometimes he’d bite me – and sometimes very hard, taking chunks out of my skin – but I always understood the reason why.

-I hit a sensitive pin feather, someone came in the room and startled him, his eyes pinned and he got over-stimulated, I gave him too much attention, I didn’t give him enough attention, etc.
+I hit a sensitive pin feather, someone came in the room and startled him, his eyes were pinned and he got overstimulated, I gave him too much attention, I didn’t give him enough attention, etc.

-I was in for quite a surprise when he reached around the 2 years old point.
+I was in for quite a surprise when he reached around the 2-year-old point.

 I’m sure I don’t need to tell you how much trouble Quakers get to be around that age… but being I’d done no research, I had no clue.

-That time coincided with my parents not allowing him out in the lower floor of the house anymore.
+That time coincided with my parents not allowing him out on the lower floor of the house anymore.

 He was banished to my upstairs bedroom, where I didn’t spend much time.